arvidn/libtorrent/docs/manual.rst

 		torrent_handle add_magnet_uri(session& ses, std::string const& uri
 			add_torrent_params p);
-		torrent_handle add_magnet_uri(session& ses, std::string const& uri
-			add_torrent_params p, error_code& ec);

 This function parses the magnet URI (``uri``) as a bittorrent magnet link, and adds the torrent to the specified session (``ses``).
 It returns the handle to the newly added torrent, or an invalid handle in case parsing failed.
 To control some initial settings of the torrent, sepcify those in the ``add_torrent_params``, ``p``.
 See `add_torrent()`_.

-The overload that does not take an ``error_code`` throws an exception on error and is not available when building without exception support.

 For more information about magnet links, see `magnet links`_.